 Writing letters, reports, notes and other communications are important skills for business and personal life.

-Good letters help to get results, where poor letters fail.
+Good letters help to get results, whereas poor letters fail.
 People judge others on the quality of their writing, so it's helpful to write well.
 Here are some simple tips for writing letters and communications of all sorts.

 Generally, whatever you are writing, get to the main point, quickly and simply.
 Avoid lengthy preambles.
 Don't spend ages setting the scene or explaining the background, etc.